BiltuDas1/RootUnlocker/README.md

-# Root Downloader
+# Root Unlocker
-Root Downloader is a Windows Program which helps you to download Andorid Root Components directly into your PC.
-Using this you can Install Root into your Andorid Device.
+Root Downloader is a Windows Program which helps you to unlock Root Into your Android Device using One click.

-# How to Root using Root Downloader?
+# How to Root using Root Unlocker?
-For installing Root, you need to connect internet and Launch Root Downloader.
-Then you need to follow instructions which given there to download Root Components.
+For installing Root, you need to maintain follow instructions.

-After Downloading Components, you need to maintain below instructions to active root into your device.

 1. Connect Your Android Device to your PC using a USB Cable

 2. ***Install Driver of Your Andorid OS and Turn on USB Debugging(ADB)*** [?](#how-to-find-a-device-driver)

-3. [Computer] Open 'Root_Downloader' folder into your desktop
+3. [Computer] Extract archive

 4. [Computer] Launch **TWRP.exe** in 'Root_Downloader' folder